aws-powertools/powertools-lambda-python/docs/core/event_handler/lambda_function_url.md

 #### Pre-flight

-Pre-flight (OPTIONS) calls are typically handled at the API Gateway or Lambda Function URL level as per [our sample infrastructure](#required-resources), no Lambda integration necessary.
+Pre-flight (OPTIONS) calls are typically handled at the API Gateway level as per [our sample infrastructure](#required-resources), no Lambda integration necessary.
 However, ALB expects you to handle pre-flight requests.

 For convenience, we automatically handle that for you as long as you [setup CORS in the constructor level](#cors).